Daughter of Calamity

 1932, Shanghai.
 By day, Jingwen delivers bones for her grandmother, the exclusive surgeon to the most formidable gang in the city.
 By night, she dances at the Paramount, a lavish cabaret club, competing ruthlessly to charm the wealthy patrons.

-When mysterious attackers starts stealing dancers’ faces for the powerful elite, Jingwen fears she could be next.
-To protect herself and her fellow performers, Jingwen has no choice but to delve deeper into the city’s glittering underworld.
+Then mysterious attackers start to target the club, stealing the faces of their victims – and selling them onto the powerful elite.
+Jingwen fears she could be next.
+To protect herself and her fellow performers, she has no choice but to delve deeper into the city’s glittering underworld.

-But in this treacherous realm of cutthroat businessmen, silver-limbed gangs and vengeful gods, Jingwen soon learns there are far more dangerous forces at play than she could have ever imagined . . .
+In this treacherous realm of cut-throat businessmen, silver-limbed gangsters and vengeful gods, Jingwen soon learns that she must become something far stranger and more dangerous than she ever imagined, if she hopes to survive . . .

 'Decadent, dangerous, and addictive' — A. Y. Chao, author of Shanghai Immortal